 Don’t come out and blame the car for your lack of speed.
 Yes, it’s impossible for all cars to perform identically, and it’s possible your car is worse than the others.
 However, most times it is not just the car, it’s the driver’s ability to adapt to the car (that means you) that affects performance.

-Too much time and energy is wasted by sales managers and salespeople on issues that they cannot control.
+Too much time and energy is wasted by managers and people on issues that they cannot control.
 It robs them of motivation and sense of being in control.
-Despite complaining, the salesperson is left feeling helpless and frustrated.
+Despite complaining, the person is left feeling helpless and frustrated.

 The question for sellers is: ‘When you blame the car are you giving away some of your power?’
 Or more specifically: ‘are you making your success contingent on somebody or something else?’